sameem97/tech501-sparta-app-cicd/README.md

 - Add line to test webhook 3:10pm
 - Add line to test webhook for dev branch 3:34pm.
 - Add line to test merging for job2 4:14pm.
+- Add line to test merging for job2 4:58pm.